 IIB may suspend or cancel a student's enrolment based on misbehavior, the student's failure to pay their fees, or breach of course progress requirements.
-The college will inform the students of its intent to suspend or cancel their enrolment and advise of them of their right to appeal the decision through its internal appeals process.
+The college will inform the students of its intent to suspend or cancel their enrolment and advise them of their right to appeal the decision through its internal appeals process.
 The suspension or cancellation of a student's enrolment cannot take effect until the internal appeals process is completed.

-Deferment, suspension, and cancellation may affect a student's visa and IIB must report on PRISMS as required under Section 19 ESOS Act where the enrolment is deferred, suspended, or cancelled.
+International Institute Brisbane Pty Ltd trading as Institute of Intellect Blending RTO: 41282, CRICOS: 03526A VET International Student Handbook V2024.1 Page 42 Deferment, suspension, and cancellation may affect a student's visa and IIB must report on PRISMS as required under Section 19 ESOS Act where the enrolment is deferred, suspended, or cancelled.
 If a student defers or suspends their studies on any other grounds, IIB must report the student to DHA via PRISMS, as not complying with visa conditions.

-Process for transferring to another provider
+Process for transferring to another provider.